dannypsnl/elz/docs/index.rst

 Introduction
 ============

-Elz is a programming language for more productive
+Elz is a programming language for more productive!

+In nows day, our point from programming to engineering more and more.

 Indices and tables